jualam/BroPilot/README.md

 ## Known Limitations

-BroPilot is a local-first prototype built for the GitAgent/Gitclaw hiring challenge.
+BroPilot is a local-first prototype.

 - No GitHub draft PR creation yet.
 - No automatic branch/session management yet.